MarineEvoEcoLab/EecSeq/Protocol.md

 |**Total Volume**| **44 μl**|

 * Vortex the tube and spin down in a microcentrifuge for 3-5 s
-* Incubate the tube in a boiling water bath for 5-10 min and cool it on ice.
-Spin down quickly.
+* Incubate the tube in the theremocycler at 98°C for 10 minutes, bring down to a 4°C hold and once finished put it on ice.
+Spin down quickly and keep on ice
 * Add the following components in the same tube:

 |Component|Volume|